 You can view and print the quick guides for all the pages in the treating bowel cancer section.

 The stoma will be swollen just after your operation but it will get smaller and flatter.
-Faeces (stools) pass out of the stoma.
-You wear a bag stuck to the skin over the stoma to collect the stools.
+Faeces (poo) pass out of the stoma.
+You wear a bag stuck to the skin over the stoma to collect the faeces.
 The stoma also oozes a white mucus.
 This is normal and the mucus collects in the bag with the faeces.

 Some people with bowel cancer have a temporary colostomy.
 The colostomy allows the bowel to heal after the cancer has been removed.
 A few months later, you have another operation to rejoin the bowel and close the stoma.
-This is called reversing the stoma.
+This is called a stoma reversal.